angelavuong/openshift/ocp4-windows-container/README.md

 ## Table of Contents
 ```
 Pre-requisites
+01 - How to install Windows Machine Config Operator
-Demo #1 - To scale machines for OCP cluster
+02 - Windows MachineSets for OCP cluster
-Demo #2 - To build simple Windows Web Server on OCP
+03 - Build sample Windows Web Server on OCP
 Resources for OCP and Windows Containers
 ```